No. 2 Construction Battalion: Legacy

 In 1992, the No. 2 Construction Battalion, CEF, was designated an event of national historic significance by the government of Canada, and a commemorative plaque was placed in Pictou, Nova Scotia, the following year.

 In February 2007, the Black Cultural Centre for Nova Scotia successively acquired a Victory Medal for a former member of the unit, Sapper PR.
 P.F.
 Fenton, by Dave Thomson of St. George, Ontario, for over $7,400 that was being auctioned on eBay.

 On June 1, 2022, the battalion was awarded the theatre of war honour "France and Flanders, 1917–18", and the perpetuation of the unit was assigned to the Canadian Military Engineers, with 4 Engineer Support Regiment having the privilege of publicly recognizing the perpetuation.

-2002 docudrama Honour Before Glory produced by Anthony Sherwood is based on White's wartime diary, which recorded the hardships faced by the Black soldiers, such as lack of proper clothing and medical care.
+The 2001 documentary film Honour Before Glory, produced by Anthony Sherwood, is based on White's wartime diary, which recorded the hardships faced by the Black soldiers, such as lack of proper clothing and medical care.
 In July 2022, Prime Minister Justin Trudeau apologized for the "blatant anti-Black hate and systemic racism" endured by the battalion's soldiers.

+In October 2024 a new building at the 5th Canadian Division Support Base Detachment Aldershot near Kentville was named Private Frederick L. Landsay and Private James E. Landsay Building in honour of two brothers who served with the battalion.
+The Landsays grew up in the nearby Pine Woods neighbourhood.